simonqq21/CSOPESY-Project1/README.md

 - William Dimaculangan

 ## Instructions to Run the Program
-1. gcc *.c -o main -Wall
+1. Type this command on the command line to compile the program `gcc *.c -o main -Wall`
-main.exe
-.main
+2. Type `main.exe` for windows or simply `.main` on Linux